INK-USC/FiD-ICL/README.md

 ### ICL Meta-Training

 If you only want to download the resulting model and reproduce the evaluation part, you don't need to run meta-training because model checkpoints are ported to huggingface hub.
-Go to [ICL Meta-Testing](#icl-meta-testing) below.
+Go to [ICL Meta-Testing](#icl-meta-testing) section below to run evaluation directly.

 The following script will train a FiD-ICL model initializing the model with T5-LM-XL (This is the best performing ICL model in the paper).
 ```bash